 Growing your own herbs is actually a lot easier than you may have initially thought.

 If you live in an apartment without a garden, try this method:

 - Most likely, you have a window somewhere in your apartment.
-The best scenario will be a south-facing window if you live in the northern hemisphere and north-facing if you live in the southern hemisphere.
+The best scenario will be a south-facing window if you live in the northern hemisphere and a north-facing if you live in the southern hemisphere.

-- Go ahead and use some of your old mason jars and put a couple of small pebbles in the bottom, then fill up the rest with soil.
+- Go ahead and use some of your old mason jars, put a couple of small pebbles in the bottom, and then fill up the rest with soil.

 - Of course, you can use planter pots from ceramic.
 The ones with a hole in the bottom and place them on a tray.

 - For your soil, you want to use compost and topsoil mix 50/50.
-This will give your plants enough food to go through a while winter, and there is no need to fertilize them.
+This will give your plants enough food to go through a while of winter, and there is no need to fertilize them.